Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 # React - A Modern UI Library

-Welcome to to Front-End Foundations with Real World React.
+Welcome to to Front-End Foundations with "Real World React".
 Let's see what the course will cover and what you'll learn.

 ## Why this course